KaipaUday/EmbeddedProjects/AudioRMS_UNO_dump/Notes.md

 and int overflow issue while RMS number of samples
 - int int muliplication nd assign to float causes some error.
+- Many math operations are not automatically type converted, needed to be careful with data types and size of data type.

 Compenents